A woman leaning on a car outside the Glenlyon General Store.

 EAT

 There are no shortage of places to dine in this beautiful part of the state.
 Ox and Hound Bistro in Beechworth is a great smart casual option, or level up to Provenance for a real fine dining experience.
-Bright Brewery and Tomahawks (also in Bright) are consistently nominated as must-dos by regular visitors and residents alike.
+Bright Brewery and Tomahawks are consistently nominated as must-dos by regular visitors and residents alike.
 Get the chargrilled broccoli at Tomahawks – you will not regret it.

 DRINK

 The High Country is home to a surprising number of craft breweries.
-If you're partial to a pint, check out Bridge Road Brewers in Beechworth, or Bright Brewery in Bright.
+If you're partial to a pint, check out Bridge Road Brewers in Beechworth or Bright Brewery in Bright.
 You can follow the High Country Brewery Trail to make a day of it – it's a good way to find some smaller, local makers.

 DO

-Eat and drink.
+If you do one thing... eat and drink.
 The produce in the High Country is truly second to none – time spent exploring breweries, distilleries, wineries and restaurants is time well spent.

 Turn it into an overnighter